Thrillers, suspense, and mysteries…

 Here are how I’d denote the differences.
 Yes, these are to a certain extent interchangeable and there is overlap, but here’s how I personally make the distinction.

-Thrillers have action
+- Thrillers have action

-Suspense has danger, but not necessarily action
+- Suspense has danger, but not necessarily action

-Mysteries have mysteries, i.e., something you don’t know until the end
+- Mysteries have mysteries, i.e., something you don’t know until the end

-Now, before you start calling your novel a mystery thriller with suspense elements, know that I’m not overly concerned with genre labels.
+Now, before you start calling your novel a mystery thriller with suspense elements, know that most literary agents are not going to reject you just because you get the precise genre wrong.
 I’ve seen novels that were called one thing at the query stage, something else at the submission stage, and still something else at the publication stage.